Japan Socialist Party: Labor

-Sōhyō, the largest labor federation in Japan, was aligned with the JSP's left-wing while the National Railway Workers' Union was aligned with the right-wing.
+Sōhyō, the largest labor federation in Japan, was aligned with the JSP's left wing, while the National Railway Workers' Union was aligned with the right wing.
 The Red Purge resulted in the amount of unions falling by 5,500 and union membership falling by 880,000 in 1949 alone.
 Sōhyō's membership fell to below 47,000 in this period, but grew to 3.7 million by 1962.
 Sōhyō had three major factions during the JSP's split in the 1950s.
 The left-wing Worker Comrades Society had ties to the Suzuki and Wada factions, a communist faction under Minoru Takano's leadership, and right-wing Democratic Labor Movement Study Group.
 The Democratic Labor Movement Study Group broke away to form the All-Japan Trade Union Congress in April 1954.
 26 representatives and 38 councilors were affiliated with Sōhyō after the 1956 election.

-Polling by The Asahi Shimbun in October 1948, showed that 40% of unionized workers supported the JSP, but 18% of non-unionized workers supported them.
+Polling by The Asahi Shimbun in October 1948 showed that 40% of unionized workers supported the JSP and that 18% of non-unionized workers supported them.
 These figures was 39% and 28% respectively in 1949, and 37% and 26% in 1950.

 Ideology

 Domestic

-The JSP is generally regarded as having been a progressive "left-wing" party that opposed the conservative "right-wing" Liberal Democratic Party (LDP).
+The JSP is generally regarded as having been a progressive left-wing party that opposed the conservative right-wing Liberal Democratic Party (LDP).
 The JSP is also considered a centre-left party, but there was a far-left faction within the party.
-The so-called "leftists" in the JSP were Marxists in favour of scientific socialism.
-By contrast, the so-called "rightists" were in favour of social democracy and aimed at establishing a welfare state.
+The "leftists" in the JSP were Marxists in favour of scientific socialism.
+By contrast, the "rightists" were in favour of social democracy and aimed at establishing a welfare state.
 The party was generally the mainstay of the "Kakushin" (radical-liberal forces) camp.

+Party platforms and programmatic documents

+The successive platforms and programmatic statements of the JSP included: